ParkinsonLab/16S_MGX_Workshops/AMB_2024_module1.md

 * singletons that **do not** match our database;
 * and some others.

-First, we want to activate our `conda` environment where KneadData and our other tools for this tutorial are installed:
+**If you have not already**, we want to activate our `conda` environment where KneadData and our other tools for this tutorial are installed:

 ```
 conda activate taxonomic